mougiakouel/QGIS-Training-Manual/rasters/changing_symbology.rst

 .. image:: ../_static/rasters/016.png
    :align: center

-Now when you click :guilabel:`OK`, you'll see the values of the raster properly displayed, with the darker colors representing valleys and the lighter ones,
+* Click :guilabel:`OK`.

-mountains:
+You'll see the values of the raster properly displayed, with the darker colors representing valleys and the lighter ones, mountains:

 .. image:: ../_static/rasters/017.png
    :align: center